CountZer0/unreal_utils/README.md

 1. Browse the repository for specific utilities you need
 2. Follow the installation instructions in each utility's documentation

+#### Python Tools

+1. Enable the Python Editor Script Plugin in Edit > Plugins > Scripting
+2. Copy the PythonTools plugin to your project's Plugins directory
+3. Copy the Python scripts from Snippets/Python to your project
+4. See the [Python documentation](Documentation/Python/README.md) for more details

 ## Documentation